<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 How often do you attend industry events?

-Attending events is a great opportunity to create engaging and exciting content for your Instagram feed — especially if they're relevant to your audience.
+Attending events is an excellent opportunity to create engaging and exciting content for your Instagram feed — especially if they're relevant to your audience.

 Events could be a lot of things...